Inductive constructions for frameworks on a two-dimensional fixed torus: Background

 It is also true that the corresponding derived graphs are isomorphic. \begin{thm}[\cite{TopologicalGraphTheory}] Let $\pog$ be a gain graph, let $u$ be any vertex of $G$, and let $T$ be any spanning tree of $G$.
 Then the derived graph $G^{\bm_T}$ corresponding to $\langle G, \bm_T \rangle$ is isomorphic to the derived graph $G^{\bm}$. \end{thm}

 We say that the graphs $\pog$ and $\langle G, \bm_T \rangle$ are {\it $T$-gain related} and we write $\pog \sim \langle G, \bm_T \rangle$.
 More broadly, we say that $\pog$ and $ \langle G, \bm' \rangle$ are {\it $T$-gain equivalent} if $\pog \sim \langle G, \bm_T \rangle$ and $ \langle G, \bm' \rangle \sim \langle G, \bm_T \rangle$ for some choice of spanning tree $T$.
-In fact, if this is true for one spanning tree, it must be true for all choices of spanning tree, since the $T$-gain procedure preserves the net gains on all cycles. $T$-gain equivalence can easily be shown to be an equivalence relation on the set of all gain assignments on a graph $G$.
+In fact, if this is true for one spanning tree, it must be true for all choices of spanning tree, since the $T$-gain procedure preserves the net gains on all cycles. $T$-gain equivalence can easily be shown to be an equivalence relation on the set of all gain assignments on a graph $G$ \cite{ThesisPaper1}.

-Most important to the remainder of the paper is the following result, which is proved in \cite{ThesisPaper1}.
-It states that $T$-gain equivalent periodic orbit graphs have the same generic rigidity properties. \begin{thm} The periodic orbit graph $\pog$ is generically rigid on $\Tor^2$ if and only if $\tgT$ is generically rigid on $\Tor^2$. \end{thm} Further details on the $T$-gain procedure and the related notions of the fundamental group of a graph can be found in \cite{ThesisPaper1}.
+Most important to the remainder of the paper is the following result, which establishes that $T$-gain equivalent periodic orbit graphs have the same generic rigidity properties. \begin{thm} The periodic orbit graph $\pog$ is generically rigid on $\Tor^2$ if and only if $\tgT$ is generically rigid on $\Tor^2$. \end{thm}